oneapi-src/oneDAL/README.md

 - For a larger feature, provide a relevant example.
 - [Submit](https://github.com/intel/daal/pulls) a pull request.

 Public and private CIs are enabled for Intel DAAL repository.
 Your PR should pass all of our checks.
-We will review your contribution and, if any additional fixes or modifications are necessary, may give some feedback to guide you.
+We will review your contribution and, if any additional fixes or modifications are necessary, we may give some feedback to guide you.
 When accepted, your pull request will be merged into GitHub* repository.

 Intel DAAL is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## System Requirements
 Intel DAAL supports the IA-32 and Intel(R) 64 architectures.
 For a detailed explanation of these architecture names, read the [Intel Architecture Platform Terminology for Development Tools](https://software.intel.com/en-us/articles/intel-architecture-platform-terminology-for-development-tools) article.

-The list of supported operating systems and tools may be found at [Intel DAAL web site](https://software.intel.com/en-us/articles/intel-daal-2019-system-requirements).
-It contains system requirements necessary to support application development with Intel DAAL.
+Go to the [Intel DAAL System Requirements](https://software.intel.com/en-us/articles/intel-daal-2019-system-requirements) page to find the list of supported operating systems and tools.
+The list contains system requirements necessary to support application development with Intel DAAL.
 We tested Intel DAAL on the operating systems and with the compilers listed there, but Intel DAAL is expected to work on many more Linux\* distributions as well.

 Let us know if you have any problems with the distribution you are using.